An extended Gauss-Newton method for full waveform inversion: Theory

+The fixed-point iteration is performed by starting with an initial guess $\alpha_0 = 0$ and iteratively updating $\alpha$ using the equation:

-where $l$ is the associated iteration number.
-Beginning from $\alpha_0=0$, the first iteration of this fixed-point series gives the step length proposed by \citet{Pratt_1998_GNF}.
-When the nonlinearity of the data is not significant the first iteration provides an accurate estimate of the step length, otherwise more iterations are required to improve the estimate.
+where $l$ represents the iteration number.
+The first iteration, $\alpha_1$, corresponds to the step length proposed by \citet{Pratt_1998_GNF}.
+In cases where the nonlinearity of the data is not significant, the first iteration often provides an accurate estimate of the step length.
+However, when the data nonlinearity is high, more iterations may be required to improve the estimate of the step length.